Sociology

 Department of Sociology & Anthropology

-The Bachelor of Science in Sociology program provides students the opportunity to combine a liberal arts education with a unique focus on the empirical study of human societies including social dynamics, institutions, and inequality.
-The curriculum is designed for students to explore interests in sociology, with an on elective courses and few prerequisites.
+The Bachelor of Science in Sociology program provides students the opportunity to combine a liberal arts education with a unique focus on the empirical study of human societies including social dynamics, institutions, inequality, and crime and victimization.
+The curriculum is designed for students to explore interests in sociology and criminology, with an emphasis on elective courses and few prerequisites.
+A Bachelor's degree in Sociology prepares students for employment in a number of areas, including governmental agencies, nonprofit organizations, for-profit businesses, law enforcement, corrections, and academic institutions.
+Sociology also provides excellent preparation for graduate school and other educational and career opportunities.

 Additionally, the department recommends that students consider adding a second major or a minor to their degree plans to further assist in preparing them for labor market or graduate education options.
 The choice of this major or minor should also be made in consultation with advisors and other faculty members.